 The pedestal base type dining table is engineering excellence designed to prioritize comfort.
 It is crafted for both residential and commercial purposes.
 This dining table base usually features a sturdy single column made of solid wood.
-However styles like industrial or contemporary may use iron pedestals or mix wood and iron for a bolder look.
+However, styles like industrial or contemporary may use iron pedestals or mix wood and iron for a bolder look.

-Nonetheless, the pedestal base supports circular, square and oval-shaped tabletops.
+Nonetheless, the pedestal base supports circular, square, and oval-shaped tabletops.
 Often these tabletops feature leaf inserts to extend the length of the tabletop.
-In the case of the large rectangular and oval tabletops, double or sometimes triple pedestal design is a perfect fit.
+In the case of the large rectangular and oval tabletops, a double or sometimes triple pedestal design is a perfect fit.
 Such a base allows adequate legroom and gives more room for chairs to be tucked in and out.
 From the distressed farmhouse look that the turned pedestal of The Nauvoo Blue Two Tone Round Dining Table carries, to the bold blocky appeal of Sutton Block Double Pedestal Dining Table which can be customized to include pedestal storage, the options are endless.

 Trestle Base Design

 Gift your home interior a rich dinette with a unique trestle base design dining table that boasts a mesmerizing medieval charm.
 It is easy to assemble, transport and store.
 Owing to its nature, the base usually features a distinctive, intricately carved finish on solid wood.
-It consists of a royal or an earthy wooden tabletop mounted on pedestals, which are supported by a stretcher to enhance its strength.
+It consists of a royal or an earthy wooden tabletop mounted on pedestals, which are supported by a stretcher to enhance its strength

 Cross Leg Base Design

-If you are craving for a country-style dining room interior decor, dining tables with cross legs could be your ideal pick.
+If you are craving a country-style dining room interior decor, dining tables with cross legs could be your ideal pick.
 The tables bring to life a rustic charm that can usually spice up your farmhouse dinette.
 These x-shaped legs are crafted from sturdy solid wood or metal and can be customized at the bottom with shelves for storing books, magazines, and newspapers.
 It can also be personified with a stretcher for extra support like in Hankin Solid Wood & Iron Live Edge Dining Table, which can also be used for your legs to rest.

-This type of base is mostly used for rectangular wooden, glass, or metal accented tabletops.
+This type of base is mostly used for rectangular wooden, glass, or metal-accented tabletops.
 The wooden tabletop with solid wood x-shaped legs is a fine addition for dining space that craves farmhouse makeovers, whereas the glass or metal tabletops with crisscross legs are perfect for more formal indoor settings.
 Like other pedestal bases, X-Pedestals have to have enough overhang on both sides, for diners to sit comfortably.
-Check our the Westside Picnic Style Solid Wood Extendable Dining Table with a trestle X base pedestal and a gorgeous espresso finish.
+Check out the Westside Picnic Style Solid Wood Extendable Dining Table with a trestle X base pedestal and a gorgeous espresso finish.

 Sawhorse Base Design

 Primitive in appearance but versatile in contemporary usage, the distinct sawhorse base design dining tables are common in commercial premises, farmhouses, and cottages.
 It can also be placed inside your indoor dining space if you seek a charming countryside makeover.
-The slight primitive quotient of the Industrial Sawhorse Reclaimed Wood Dining Table will fill your space with an Old World charm and nostalgia.
+The slight primitive quotient of the Industrial Sawhorse Reclaimed Wood Dining Table will fill your space with Old World charm and nostalgia.